bueller2298/daggerheart-srd/Witherwild Campaign/Session Notes/Session 4.md

 Encounter here: https://freshcutgrass.app/encounter?data=eyJuIjoiTXkgRW5jb3VudGVyIiwiZCI6W3sibiI6IldpdGhlcmVkIE1vdGhlciBUcmVlIiwiYSI6InFzeHU4OTV3M2p5WEZTcFhmV0t3UzgiLCJxIjoxLCJ1IjowLCJpIjpbeyJuIjpudWxsfV19LHsibiI6IldpdGhlcmVkIFN3YXJtIiwiYSI6InAzMmdqWEZMSDJWd3pScEpSQUoxTnEiLCJxIjoxLCJ1IjowLCJpIjpbeyJuIjpudWxsfV19LHsibiI6IldpdGhlcnNwaWRlciIsImEiOiJwN0VGajZ3NWJXTUFLQWEydlRlYmFTIiwicSI6MiwidSI6MCwiaSI6W3sibiI6bnVsbH0seyJuIjpudWxsfV19XX0%3D

-As the adventurers make their way along the bottom of the moutainside, a trail that scales up the ridge eventually comes along, a steep climb up for about 1.5 hours eventually leads to a cutout in the mountain side, a s
+As the adventurers make their way along the bottom of the moutainside, a trail that scales up the ridge eventually comes along, a steep climb up for about 1.5 hours eventually leads to a cutout in the mountain side, a small alcove, inside their is a humble campfire that is already put out, as well as a small hut at the back of the alcove, as well as a space where it looks like a tent was packed up.

+Within the observation hut, it is most likely that the adventurers will give it a throug